Somnath–Jabalpur Express (via Itarsi): Coach composition

+It does not have a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 11464 Jabalpur Junction–Somnath Express via Itarsi Junction covers the distance of 1402 kilometres in 27 hours 55 mins (50 km/hr) & in 27 hours 35 mins as 11463 Somnath–Jabalpur Junction Express (51 km/hr).
+The 11464 Jabalpur Junction–Somnath Express via Itarsi Junction covers the distance of 1402 kilometres in 27 hours 55 mins (50 km/h) & in 27 hours 35 mins as 11463 Somnath–Jabalpur Junction Express (51 km/h).

-As the average speed of the train is below 55 km/hr, as per Indian Railways rules, its fare does not include a Superfast surcharge.
+As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.